 Our MonoDAC and BiDAC product candidates are small molecule pharmaceuticals, which degrade specific proteins.
-A number of companies and institutions have patent applications and issued patents in this general area, such as, for example, Accutar Biotechnology, Inc., Amgen Inc., Amphista Therapeutics, Ltd., Araxes Pharma, LLC, Arvinas, Inc., Astellas Pharma Inc., AstraZeneca PLC, Aurigen Discovery Technologies, Ltd., Bayer AG (and its subsidiary Vividion Therapeutics, Inc.), Beigene Co.
-Ltd., BioTheryX, Inc., Boehringer Ingelheim International GmbH, Bristol Myers Squibb Company (and its subsidiary Celgene Corporation), Captor Therapeutics Inc., Cullgen Inc., the Dana-Farber Cancer Institute and its Center for Protein Degradation, Dialectic Therapeutics, Inc., Foghorn Therapeutics, Inc., Frontier Medicines Corporation, GlaxoSmithKline PLC, Genentech, Inc., Glubio Therapeutics, Inc., Hinova Pharmaceuticals, Inc., Janssen Biotech, Inc., Kymera Therapeutics, Inc., Monte Rosa Therapeutics, Inc., Novartis International AG, Nurix Therapeutics, Inc., Orum Therapeutic, Inc., Otsuka Pharmaceuticals, Inc., Phoremost, Ltd., Plexium, Inc., Prelude Therapeutics, Inc., Inc., Roche AG, Salaris Pharmaceuticals Inc., Salaris Pharmaceuticals, Inc., Seed Therapeutics, Inc., Sichuan Haisco Pharmaceutical Co., Ltd., SK Life Science Labs, Inc. (a subsidiary of SK Biopharmaceuticals Co.
+A number of companies and institutions have patent applications and issued patents in this general area, such as, for example, Accutar Biotechnology, Inc., Amgen Inc., Amphista Therapeutics, Ltd., Araxes Pharma, LLC, Arvinas, Inc., Astellas Pharma Inc., AstraZeneca PLC, Aurigen Discovery Technologies, Ltd., Bayer AG (and its subsidiary Vividion Therapeutics, Inc.), BeiGene Co.
+Ltd., BioTheryX, Inc., Boehringer Ingelheim International GmbH, Bristol Myers Squibb Company (and its subsidiary Celgene Corporation), Captor Therapeutics Inc., Cullgen Inc., the Dana-Farber Cancer Institute and its Center for Protein Degradation, Dialectic Therapeutics, Inc., Foghorn Therapeutics, Inc., Frontier Medicines Corporation, GlaxoSmithKline PLC, Genentech, Inc., Glubio Therapeutics, Inc., Hinova Pharmaceuticals, Inc., Janssen Biotech, Inc., Kymera Therapeutics, Inc., Monte Rosa Therapeutics, Inc., Novartis International AG, Nurix Therapeutics, Inc., Orum Therapeutics, Inc., Otsuka Pharmaceuticals, Inc., Phoremost, Ltd., Plexium, Inc., Prelude Therapeutics, Inc., Inc., Roche AG, Salarius Pharmaceuticals Inc., Salarius Pharmaceuticals, Inc., Seed Therapeutics, Inc., Sichuan Haisco Pharmaceutical Co., Ltd., SK Life Science Labs, Inc. (a subsidiary of SK Biopharmaceuticals Co.
 Ltd.), the University of Michigan School of Medicine, Vertex Pharmaceuticals, Inc., and others.
 If any of these companies or institutions or others not included in this list were to assert that one of its patents is infringed by any product candidate or product we might develop or its use or manufacture, we or our collaborators may be drawn into expensive litigation, which could adversely affect our business prospects, financial condition and results of operations, require extensive time from and cause the distraction of members of our management team and employees at large.
 Further, if litigation of this nature were successful, that could have a material and adverse effect on the profitability of our products or prohibit their sale.
 We may not be aware of patent claims that are currently or may in the future be pending that could affect our business or products.

 Patent applications are typically published between six and eighteen months from filing and the presentation of new claims in already pending applications can sometimes not be visible to the public, which would include us, for a period of time.
 In addition, even after a patent application is publicly available, we may not yet have seen that patent application and may, therefore, not be aware of the claims or scope of filed and published patent applications.
 As a result, we cannot provide any assurance that a third party practicing in the general area of our technology will not present or has not presented a patent claim that covers one or more of our product candidates or products or their methods of use or manufacture.
-If that were to occur, we or our collaborators, as applicable, may have to take steps to try to invalidate the applicable patent or application and, in a situation of that nature, we or our collaborators may either choose not to do so or our attempt may not be successful.
-For example, on May 1, 2023, we filed a petition with the USPTO Patent Trial and Appeal Board, or PTAB, seeking a post-grant review of all the claims of U.S. patent number 11,414,416 (referred to as the '416 patent), and on October 23, 2023, we filed a petition with PTAB seeking post-grant review of all the claims of U.S. patent number 11,560,381 (referred to as the '381 patent).
-Both the '416 patent and the '381 patent relate to compounds for the treatment of BRD9-related disorders.
-The owner of the '416 patent and the '381 patent ultimately elected to file statutory disclaimers of all of the claims under each of these patents, thereby relinquishing all of its legal rights to and under the '416 patent and the '381 patent.
+If that were to occur and as we have done in the past in certain circumstances, we or our collaborators, as applicable, may have to take steps to try to invalidate the applicable patent or application, which steps might include, for example, third-party submissions or oppositions before the relevant patent office, or adversarial proceedings or litigation, such as post-grant review or inter partes review before the USPTO Patent Trial and Appeal Board, or declaratory judgment actions before a court, and, in a situation of that nature, we or our collaborators may either choose not to do so or our attempt may not be successful.
 If we determine that we require a license to a third party's patent or patent application, we may discover that a license may not be available on reasonable terms, or at all, which could prevent us or our collaborators from selling a product or using our proprietary technologies.